ai-on-gke/website/site/content/docs/blueprints/rag-on-gke/index.md

     terraform apply --var-file=./workloads.tfvars
     ```

+>[!NOTE]
+> Creation of the Kubernetes cluster, network and all other required components can take up to 10 minutes.
+Check the `terraform apply` logs to get the latest status.

 ## Generate vector embeddings for the dataset

 This section generates the vector embeddings for your input dataset.
 Currently, the default dataset is [Netflix shows](https://www.kaggle.com/datasets/shivamb/netflix-shows).
 We will use a Jupyter notebook to run a Ray job that generates the embeddings & populates them into the `pgvector` instance created above.